confluentinc/kafka-rest/docs/intro.rst

 Quickstart
 ----------

-Start by running the REST Proxy and the services it depends on: ZooKeeper, Kafka, and the Schema Registry.
+Start by running the REST Proxy and the services it depends on: ZooKeeper, Kafka, and |sr|.
 You can do this in one command with Confluent CLI:

 .. sourcecode:: bash